josiahkila/josiahkila.github.io/essays/software-engineering.md

 ## Conclusion

-In conclusion, this course has equipped me with valuable software engineering concepts that extend far beyond web application development.
+This course has equipped me with valuable software engineering concepts that extend far beyond web application development.
 Agile Project Management, specifically Issue Driven Project Management, emphasizes flexibility and adaptability, making it applicable to a wide range of projects.
 Functional Programming principles promote code reliability and can enhance the quality of software in various domains.

 By embracing these fundamental software engineering concepts, I am better prepared to tackle future projects, whether they involve web applications, data analysis, scientific research, or other domains.
 These skills and knowledge have broadened my perspective on software engineering, emphasizing the importance of adaptability, code quality, and user-centric development in any project context.